RegExp Find and Replace

 1. Rename - if you change the preset name only and leave preset parameters unchanged;

-2. Update - if you change some parameter (e.g. Description) and leave the preset name unchanged;
+2. Update - if you change any parameter (e.g. Description) and leave the preset name unchanged;

-3. Add - if you change both the preset name and some parameter.
+3. Add - if you change both the preset name and a parameter.

 The next button is Del which could be used when we want to remove the selected preset from the list permanently.